kunstmusik/blue-manual/docs/users/concepts/parameterAutomation.md

 Technical Details
 -----------------

-Blue\'s parameter automation system is implemented in Csound code in a few different areas.
+Blue's parameter automation system is implemented in Csound code in a few different areas.
 For instruments and effects, when an Automatable Parameter is not set for automation, it will replace its replacement key in its ORC code with a constant value from the UI item.
 If the parameter